cubing/standards/draft/1/fundamental-cube-terms/index.md

 Status: `DRAFT`
 Version: 2018-09-06

-This standard is a defined terms for twisty puzzles.
+This standard defines terms for twisty puzzles.
 The definitions in this standard are focused around the [3x3x3 cube](https://en.wikipedia.org/wiki/Rubik%27s_Cube) in particular, although many of them can be used for other twisty puzzles.

 ## 1.1 Faces